TRANSPARENCY

 The vast majority of Theater in Asylum’s decisions are made by consensus between Paul Bedard, Katie Palmer, and Kathryn Appleton.
 To read more about our leadership team, click here.

-All leadership meeting notes are shared with the annual staff (Artistic Directors, Managing Director Marketing & PR Manager, Cold Readings Coordinator, Grants and Fundraising Coordinator)
+All leadership meeting notes are shared with the annual staff (Artistic Directors, Managing Director Marketing & PR Manager).

 - Company-wide structural and operational decisions are conducted with one to two meetings and countless emails between the Artistic and Managing Directors each week.